Simplify the following.7(−x−1)7^7\sqrt{\left(-x-1\right)^7} | Study Prep in Pearson+

 Identify the expression to simplify: \(^7\sqrt{\left(-x-1\right)^7}\).
 This means the 7th root of \(\left(-x-1\right)^7\).

-Note that the expression \(7\left(-x-1\right)\) is a separate term and does not affect the simplification of the radical expression.
+Note that the expression \(7\left(-x-1\right)\) is a separate expression and does not affect the simplification of the radical.

 Watch next